w3c/sealreq/README.md

-# Southeast Asian Layout task force
+# Southeast Asian Layout task force (sealreq)

-This group exists to allow a network of experts to share information about gaps and requirements for support of Southeast Asian scripts on the Web and in eBooks.
+This task force explores gaps in Southeast Asian language support on the Web and in eBooks, and documents requirements.

-The main problem we seem to face at the moment is that experts don't know how to tell the W3C what problems exist for support of their script on the Web, and the W3C doesn't know how to contact people who can help when questions arise.
+It aims to address the problem that experts don't know how to tell the W3C what problems exist for support of their language on the Web, and the W3C doesn't know how to contact people who can help when questions arise.
 This network of experts should help to significantly reduce that problem.

-Some experts may go a step further, and contribute to a gap-analysis or requirements document for a given script.

 Topics for discussion are suggested by [the gap-analysis template](http://w3c.github.io/i18n-activity/templates/gap-analysis/gap-analysis_template.html).
-This work supports the development of the [matrix](http://w3c.github.io/typography/gap-analysis/language-matrix.html) indicating hot-spots for language support.
+This work feeds into the [language matrix](http://w3c.github.io/typography/gap-analysis/language-matrix.html) which provides a heat-map for language issues on the Web.
+You can find a list of open issues, including those from W3C Working Groups, on the [Layout Tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=sealreq) page.
+(That link applies an `sealreq` filter.)

+For more details about scope, deliverables, work methods, etc., see the [group's charter](https://w3c.github.io/sealreq/charter/).

 ### Documents
 - [Lao Layout Requirements](https://w3c.github.io/sealreq/lao/) (early draft)